Builder Gel look by Glossify

 How long does builder gel last?

 2-3 weeks.
-Though a manicure created with builder gel can last up to three weeks, this often depends on which brand you use and how well you apply it – plus, how well the old coat is removed.
-When applied on natural nails, a strong and healthy base is required.
+Though a manicure created with builder gel can last up to three weeks, this often depends on which brand you use and how well you apply it—plus how well the old coat is removed.
+When applied to natural nails, a strong and healthy base is required.

-Always make sure you follow your chosen gel brand’s instructions to get the best results.
-This often means only using products from your chosen gel nail system – not mixing one builder gel with another brand’s top coat, for example.
+Always follow your chosen gel brand’s instructions to get the best results.
+This often means only using products from your chosen gel nail system—not mixing one builder gel with another brand’s top coat, for example.

-You also need to make sure you use the right LED or UV nail lamp for the correct amount of time.
+You also need to ensure you use the right LED or UV nail lamp for the correct time.

-When the builder gel begins to grow out, you can infill just like you would with acrylic, or remove the set and apply another straight away – providing the nail is still in good condition.
+When the builder gel begins to grow out, you can infill it just like you would with acrylic or remove the set and apply another straight away, provided the nail is still in good condition.

 Related articles: UV vs LED Nail Lamp: Which Is Better For Curing Gel Polish?